TedHusted/awake/awake.md/awake.md

 Each bedspread is themed with a flag.
 The China bed is red with yellow stars.
 The other three beds are variations of blue, red, and white.
 The France bed uses vertical stripes.
 Russia uses horizontal stripes.
 A solid blue comforter with red and white pillows covers the fourth bed, the UK Union Jack flag.

 On each bed, there is a figure sleeping on top of the covers.
-At first, they seem like extra large plush toys, the size of a small child.
+At first, the figures seem like extra large plush toys, the size of a small child.

 On the bed with red covers, one of the figures sits up.
 Rather than use a realistic subject, the holodeck displays an animated character against a live-action background.
 Sitting up in bed, bending at the waist, it holds up its head.
 The POV zooms in to to reveal a Kimodo Dragon with hands and feet where its forelegs should be.